clab/fast_align/README.md

 # Output

-`fast_align` produces outputs in the `i-j` "Pharaoh" format, where a pair `i-j` indicates that the *i*th word of the source is aligned to the *j*th word of the target sentence.
-For example, an good alignment of the above example corpus would be:
+`fast_align` produces outputs in the `i-j` "Pharaoh" format, where a pair `i-j` indicates that the <i>i</i>th word of the source is aligned to the <i>j</i>th word of the target sentence.
+For example, a good alignment of the above example corpus would be:

     0-0 1-1 2-4 3-2 4-3 5-5 6-6
     0-0 1-1 2-2 2-3 3-4 4-5